grantsrb/blotching/readme.md

         This will not use the hyperparameters from the argued checkpt, just the model weights.

+    "max_samples": int or null
+        the maximum number of data samples in the data cache. if null defaults to `init_samples`. `max_samples` or `init_samples`
+        must be not null.
+    "init_samples": int or null
+        the initialization quantity of data samples.
+If null, defaults to `max_samples`. `max_samples` or `init_samples` must be not null.
+    "val_samples": int
+        the number of validation samples
+    "val_mod": int
+        the number of training loops to perform per validation. i.e. a value of 3 means there will be 3 training updates for every validation

     "star": bool
         if true, will use model to sample new data that is selected for correctness and brevity